git-keeper/git-keeper/docs/faculty-users.md

 `base_code`.
 The contents of this directory will be the initial contents of the student's repository for the assignment.
 Put skeleton code, data files, instructions, etc. in this directory.

+!!! note
+    Git cannot track empty directories, so any empty directories within `base_code` will not appear when a student clones the assignment repository.

 #### `email.txt`